viliuskaulinskas/Sales-Data-Analysis/README.md

 # Sales Data Analysis

-In this notebook I perform exploratory data analysis of sales dataset available online, demonstrate my interpretation of data and make some insights.
-The notebook also contains my attempt at predicting future sales.
+In this notebook I perform exploratory analysis of sales dataset ([Walmart Sales Data](https://www.kaggle.com/c/walmart-recruiting-store-sales-forecasting/data?select=features.csv.zip)), interpret the results and present insights to CFO.
+The notebook also contains my attempt at predicting future sales using time series model.